AI-Assisted Multi-Workspace Executive Brief and Deck Orchestration

 Suggested Workflow

-Run this as a weekly cycle with a strict human approval gate before final publication.
+Run this as a weekly or monthly cycle with a strict human approval gate before final publication.

 Implementation Blueprint